 (T) The electric utility’s monthly short-term debt interest rate, along with:

-1. An explanation of the how that rate was determined;
+1. An explanation of how that rate was determined;

 2. The calculation of the short-term debt interest rate;

 3. Identification of any changes in the basis(es) used for determining the short-term debt interest rate from the previous periodic report; and